pingforhelp/BCA/docs/english/Unit-I/chapter-02.md

 We know very little about the young man’s family and circumstances, but we can see ourselves in him.
 We all remember moments of fantasy like love or feelings of strong attraction toward a person we barely know.
 We know what it’s like to build someone up in our imagination.
 The narrator never moved beyond that stage- he never acted, and he remained filled with memories because of it. narrator is a kind of “everyman,” easy for readers to empathize with.

-# Q9.
-Why did the narrator never break his journey at Deoli, though he wished to meet the girl?
+# ==Q9.
+Why did the narrator never break his journey at Deoli, though he wished to meet the girl?==
 Ans: Although the narrator wished to stop at Deoli, he feared destroying the idealized image he had created.
 The uncertainty and the possibility of reality not matching his dream held him back.

 **(i) Tenderness or Affection:**